 It is fairly easy to check that, with the construction above, the hyperplane $H$ projects to a totally geodesic subspace $H/\Gamma_0$ in the orbifold $\mathbb{H}^n/\Gamma$.
-We argue that this is not an fc--subspace.
+We claim that this is not an fc-subspace.